Inspections - Why They Are Critical

 Understanding the Building Envelope

-The building envelope includes the roof system, exterior walls, flashings, penetrations, gutters, and waterproofing assemblies.
-Its job is simple in theory: keep water out and control air and thermal movement.
-In practice, most failures occur at transitions and interfaces, not in the primary materials themselves.
+The building envelope — your roof system, exterior walls, flashings, penetrations, gutters, and waterproofing assemblies — has one fundamental job: keep water out and control air and thermal movement.
+Simple in theory, but far more complex in practice.

 Roof Systems Require Specialized Knowledge